steezeburger/image-multi-label-classifier-django/packages/label-learner/README.md

 ### Deactivating the Conda venv

-To deactivate a conda venv, you must use `conda deactivate`
+To deactivate a Conda venv, you must use `conda deactivate`

 ```shell
 (label_learner_venv) $ conda deactivate